The Bewildered Patient’s Whole-Body Health Guide

 This eclectic collection of short fiction centers on the theme of revelations that can occur during unplanned encounters with those we don’t know or don’t understand, including ourselves.
 The poignancy of each story arises from the flash of understanding, sometimes tempered with despair, that may be triggered by such chance interactions.

-Jo Anne Valentine was born to educated but impoverished parents during the Great Depression, attended grade school during World War II, had an idyllic youth in rural Michigan, and attended college and graduate school, eventually earning a Ph.D. degree in the biomedical sciences.
-She did research and taught at a time when women experienced considerable difficulties pursuing a scientific career.
-She was married twice (hence Simson) and has three children and six grandchildren.
-Keenly interested in human culture, she was an avid world traveler, ultimately living abroad for five years in four different countries.
-Since retirement, she has enjoyed the challenge of authoring both nonfiction and fiction.
-This autobiography narrates a complex life replete with setbacks and rewards.
+Jo Anne Valentine was born during the Great Depression, attended grade school during World War II, and earned a Ph.D. in the biomedical sciences.
+She did research and taught at a time when women experienced difficulties pursuing a scientific career.
+She has three children and six grandchildren.
+Keenly interested in human culture, she lived abroad for five years in four countries.
+This autobiography narrates a complex life…